openshift/release/ci-operator/config/openshift/openshift-tests-private/README.md

 # Job Naming
-All E2E jobs under the job configuration location should have a consistent  file naming rule as e2e-PLATFORM-INSTALLMETHOD-CONFIG1-CONFIG2-CONFIG*-PRIORITY
+All E2E jobs under the job configuration location should have a consistent file naming rule as e2e-PLATFORM-INSTALLMETHOD-CONFIG1-CONFIG2-CONFIG*-PRIORITY-FREQUENCY

 - PLATFORM: the platform to run e2e, valid values are: aws, gcp, azure, vsphere, baremetal, openstack, alicloud, nutanix, ibmcloud
 - INSTALLMETHOD: valid values are: ipi, upi
 - CONFIG1, CONFIG2, CONFIG*: represent a cluster configuration, like ovn, ipsec, fips, proxy, cco etc. You could add multiple configs following the same convention.
-- PRIORITY: the priority of this job, valid values are: p1, p2, p3, see more details in job frequency
+- PRIORITY: the priority of this job, valid values are: p1, p2, p3, see more details in google doc "Integration Test Configuration Matrix" for specific versions
+- FREQUENCY: how often is the job executed, see more details in job frequency

-Example: **e2e-aws-ipi-ovn-ipsec-p1**: runs e2e tests on aws ipi with ovn, ipsec as p1 profile
+Example: **e2e-aws-ipi-ovn-ipsec-p1-f1**: runs e2e tests on profile aws ipi with ovn, ipsec as p1, and test frequency is f1 (daily)

 # Job Frequency
 Job frequency is defined by cron according to the priority of a job (subject to change in different test phase)
-- P1: daily
+- f1: daily
-- P2: weekly
+- f2: every 2 days
+- f3: every 3 days
+- f4: every 4 days
+- f5: every 5 days
-- P3: monthly
+- ...